Frankly: Notable aspects

 On 9 August, an additional extract from the memoir was published in The Sunday Times.
 In it, Sturgeon rejected suggestions that a sexual harassment scandal had been a conspiracy against her predecessor, Alex Salmond.
 She wrote that Salmond had shown no remorse for what she described as inappropriate behaviour towards women and recounted first being informed of the allegations in April 2018.

-Sturgeon stated that Salmond had sought her intervention to halt or divert the investigation, and that her refusal contributed to the end of their political partnership to which she claimed that Salmond wanted "to destroy" her.
+Sturgeon stated that Salmond had sought her intervention to halt or divert the investigation and that her refusal contributed to the end of their political partnership, to which she claimed that Salmond wanted "to destroy" her.
 The extract also addressed her view that Salmond's claims of a conspiracy were unfounded and that his interpretation of private messages was inaccurate.
 Sturgeon also suggested that an unlawful leak of the allegations against Salmond to the Daily Record in 2018 had in fact originated with Salmond himself.

 In an exclusive interview with The Sunday Times Magazine, Sturgeon discussed the period following her June 2023 arrest on suspicion of embezzling SNP funds, describing it as "the worst week of my life" and recounting her decision to begin writing Frankly during that time.
 She reflected on her resignation, her separation from Peter Murrell, and her response to long-running rumours about her personal life, including a statement that she has "never considered sexuality… to be binary."
-Sturgeon spoke about her mental health struggles, including coming "perilously close" to a breakdown during the UK Covid Inquiry, and said professional counselling had helped her regain perspective.
+Sturgeon spoke about her mental health struggles, including coming "perilously close" to a breakdown during the UK COVID-19 Inquiry, and said professional counselling had helped her regain perspective.

-Ahead of the ITV News exclusive interview, a clip was released which showed Sturgeon claiming that Alex Salmond had not read the Scottish Government's 670-page 2013 white paper on independence, Scotland's Future, prior to the 2014 referendum, despite being First Minister at the time.
+Ahead of the ITV News exclusive interview, a clip was released that showed Sturgeon claiming that Alex Salmond had not read the Scottish Government's 670-page 2013 white paper on independence, Scotland's Future, prior to the 2014 referendum, despite being First Minister at the time.
 She recounted experiencing a panic attack during the drafting process and feeling "cold fury" when Salmond, she said, declined to engage with the document before departing on a trade mission to China.
+Sturgeon acknowledged in her memoir that, in reaction to a leaked cabinet briefing paper than warned that an independent Scotland would face public spending cuts, lower pensions and welfare spending, and high levels of debt, the Scottish Government had decided to "cast the opening finances of an independent Scotland in as positive a light as possible", and admitted that government economists had been pressured to push their projections of oil revenues higher.